-The intended users of the system will be civilian paramedic personnel deployed in local-civic and remote scenarios.
+The intended users of the system will be professional civlian medical personnel deployed in local-civic and remote scenarios via a variety of emergency response vehicles.
 Within this broad group are subgroups of other users whose needs can be differentiated from each other.
 These include:

 RDT targets a range of pre-hospital care applications, mostly in Europe and Africa.

-This project includes various hardware and software improvements to the existing Tempus Pro as well as the development of a stand-alone defibrillator, which can be used with the monitor.
+This project includes various hardware and software improvements to the existing Tempus Pro as well as the development of a stand-alone fully therapeutic defibrillator which can be used with the monitor.
 Also included is the development of a range of accessories, which are required by the civilian pre-hospital market.

-This project will leverage the existing investment in space assets (satcoms and geo-positioning) that were established in the previous Amazon project and utilise them in much larger markets.
+This project will leverage the existing investment in space assets (satcom and GNSS data) that were established in the previous Amazon project and utilise them in much larger markets.
 Having established the use of these technologies in remote and real-time care in the Amazon project, the Jackson project will bring the use of the products into much greater use by introducing them into new, significantly larger markets.

 While the current military and remote land markets are attractive markets, the civilian pre-hospital market is an even larger and more attractive market.
 Based on data from various sources, information from key OEM suppliers, and various European and US government reports the global market for civilian pre-hospital monitors is estimated to be approximately 160 000 units.
 This covers Europe, USA and sensible rest of world markets such as Australia, Canada and the Middle East.
 Assuming a replacement rate of once every five years, this scopes the annual market to be approximately 32 000 units per year.